-In today’s digital ecosystem, organizations are adopting digital transformation at a rapid pace for providing solutions that are customer-centric and quality-driven, which, in turn, brings new challenges concerning product testing and quality assurance.
-This implies that organizations need faster release cycle times, lower cost, and best-in-class user experiences.
+In today’s digital ecosystem, organizations are rapidly adopting digital transformation to provide customer-centric and quality-driven solutions, which introduces new challenges in product testing and quality assurance.
+This necessitates the organizations to have faster release cycle times, reduced costs, and the best-in-class user experiences.

-With the growing adaptation of Digital Transformation across various business domains, the companies should focus on quality engineering as well.
-Hence, to meet customer expectations, the businesses are outsourcing Quality Engineering Service (QES).
-QES companies help businesses through the entire product lifecycle from initial requirement gathering to test case building and test execution to the post-deployment support.
-They ensure agility, operational excellence and high product quality.
+With multiple business domains integrating Digital Transformation, it is a must for the companies to focus on quality engineering.
+As a result, the businesses are outsourcing Quality Engineering Service (QES) to meet the customer expectations.
+The QES companies assist businesses throughout the product lifecycle, from requirement gathering to test case development and execution, to post-deployment support.
+They ensure agility, operational excellence, and high product quality.

 Moving from Quality Assurance to Quality Engineering

-In quality engineering, the quality team works in tandem with business users and product owners to gather all the requirements and report any bug during the early development phase.
-They ensure that the quality is given priority during product development journey and remain in focus just not only up to but beyond product deployment.
+In quality engineering, the quality team works in tandem with the business users and the product owners to gather all the requirements and report any bugs during the early development phase.
+They ensure that quality is prioritized throughout the product development journey and that it remains in focus not only till but even after the product deployment.

-With quality engineering in place, you can validate your application quickly, and ultimately you will be able to release the product to the market promptly.
-This results in cost savings and accelerating the time to market.
-In this way, you can get the customer feedback early and resolve the issue before any critical upset, which gives you another reason to satisfy your customer.
+With quality engineering in place, you can swiftly validate your application, and eventually release the product.
+This aids cost savings and faster time to market.
+This way, you can get the customer feedback early and resolve any issue before it becomes critical, giving you yet another reason to satisfy your customer.
 So let’s discuss what quality engineering is all about.

 What is Quality Engineering?

-Quality engineering is a continuous process where testing is performed from start to end of the development process.
-It consists of a set of methods for the development of systems to ensure products or services are designed and developed to meet customer requirements.
+Quality engineering is a continuous process where testing is performed from start till the end of the development process.
+It comprises a set of methods for system development to ensure that the products or services are designed and developed to meet the customer requirements.

 Various Approaches of Quality Engineering